 How you should submit

-- Static graphics must be converted to PDF format.
-The one page description must also be converted to PDF format.
+- Convert static graphics to PDF format.
+The one-page description must also be in PDF format.
 There are free tools that do this, such as PDF Creator.

-- The chosen scenario, the names of all team members, and their Temple AccessNet IDs must be clearly displayed on the graphic and on the one-page description.
+- The name of the challenge, all team members’ names, and their AccessNet IDs (not TUIDs) must be clearly displayed on the graphic and the one-page description.